A ship moored at a harbour in Cornwall, UK.

 The National Heritage List for England is the official record of nationally designated heritage assets in England.

-• In 2022, 19,933 scheduled monuments were officially recorded on ‘the List’, with 467 additions since 2003.
-35% of these are located in the South West region; 13% in Yorkshire and the Humber and the South East region respectively
+• In 2023, 19,954 scheduled monuments were officially recorded on 'the List', with 488 additions since 2003.
+35% of these are located in the South West region; 13% in Yorkshire and the Humber and the South East region

-• 1,699 scheduled parks are recorded on ‘the List’ with 22% located in the South East region, 18% in the South West region and 13% in the east of England
+• 1,701 Registered Parks and Gardens are recorded on 'the List', with 23% located in the South East region, 18% in the South West region and 13% in the east of England

-• Other assets officially recorded in 2022 include 47 registered battlefields, 54 protected historic wreck sites; 19 World Heritage Sites
+• Other assets officially recorded in 2023 include 47 registered battlefields, 57 protected historic wreck sites and 19 World Heritage Sites

-Figure DES 1.1 – Map showing National Heritage List entries across 9 government regions in England.
-Click the dropdown menu or left and right arrows to see the data for different asset categories by region.
+Figure note: Click the dropdown menu or left and right arrows to see the data for different asset categories by region.
 Click the sections on the legend to add or remove this data.
-Source: Historic England.
-(Accessed: December 2022)

 Internet Explorer 11 cannot display this chart / image.
 To see it, please use a different browser eg: Chrome or Safari.